bcgsc/arcs/README.md

 # ARCS

 Scaffolding genome sequence assemblies using 10X Genomics GemCode/Chromium data.
-ARCS can be run in 2 modes:
+ARCS can be run in 3 modes:
 * [ARCS](https://doi.org/10.1101/100750) (default) uses alignments of linked reads to the input contigs
-* `arcs-long` uses alignment of long reads to the input contigs (only available when running the ARCS+LINKS pipeline)
+* ARCS-long (`arcs-long`) uses alignments of long reads to the input contigs (only available when running the ARCS+LINKS pipeline)
 * [ARKS](https://doi.org/10.1186/s12859-018-2243-x) (`--arks`) uses exact k-mer mapping to associate linked reads to input contigs

 Because ARKS is not dependent on read alignments, it is generally much faster than ARCS.
 However, ARCS is recommended for use with very fragmented assemblies and/or large genomes.